Welcome Circles

 Each Welcome Circle offers a brief space of silence to open the event.
 A volunteer will read a short passage and invite the first participant to share an opening reflection.
 After opening, they will offer seed questions.
 Each member of the circle will be welcome to share their reflection — some will be prompted by the seed question, others will share from their heart in a different way.
 Some participants may choose to pass and not speak at all.
 The value of these circles is presence, listening, hearing and learning side by side.

-March 2025 Circle of Sharing Passage and Seed Questions
+April 2025 Circle of Sharing Passage and Seed Questions

 Passage From: